GluuFederation/docs-ce-prod/2.4.4/source/admin-guide/uma.md

 ![menu](../img/uma/menu.png)

 ## Resource Registration
 The resources protected by UMA must be registered in oxTrust.
-The following propterties describe a resource:
+The following properties describe a resource:

 - name
 - scopes
 - type
 - icon\_uri

-The resource type can be a string, URI or any other supported value type supported by Gluu Server CE.
+The resource type can be a string, URI or any other value type supported by Gluu Server CE.
 The properties shown above are not concrete, and it is possible that a resource may contain custom properties.
 An example of the resource JSON is given beow:

 ```
 {